Files

 Integer

-Next page number. null if this is the last page
+Next page number. null if last page

 Response Example